Connected Medical Devices: The Rise of Smart Health Solutions

 What Are Connected Medical Devices?

-Connected medical devices are medical devices that are capable of connecting to the internet.
+Connected medical devices are medical devices that are capable of connecting to the internet through WiFi, Bluetooth, or radio transmission.
 These medical devices have digital capabilities beyond the basic function of diagnosing, treating, curing, or preventing disease, allowing them to integrate with, and connect to, other networks and systems.
 Some electromechanical medical devices like imaging machines, clinician-monitored wearable fitness trackers, and automated drug delivery devices are examples of connected medical devices.